SchuylerPouros/fhevm-react-template/README.md

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 - **Frontend**: Next.js 14, React 18, TypeScript, Tailwind CSS
 - **Web3**: wagmi, viem, RainbowKit
 - **FHE**: Zama fhEVM SDK
 - **Smart Contracts**: Solidity, Hardhat
-- **Deployment**: Vercel, GitHub Pages
+- **Deployment**: Vercel

 ---

-## 🏆 Zama Bounty Program
+## Zama Bounty Program

-This project is submitted for the **Zama FHEVM SDK Bounty**.
+This project is submitted for the Zama FHEVM SDK Bounty.

 ### Requirements Met:
-- ✅ Universal SDK package importable into any dApp
+- Universal SDK package importable into any application
-- ✅ Initialization, encryption, and decryption utilities
+- Initialization, encryption, and decryption utilities
-- ✅ EIP-712 signature support for userDecrypt
+- EIP-712 signature support for userDecrypt
-- ✅ Wagmi-like modular API structure
+- Wagmi-like modular API structure
-- ✅ Reusable components for common scenarios
+- Reusable components for common scenarios
-- ✅ Clean, well-documented, and extensible code
+- Clean, well-documented, and extensible code
-- ✅ Complete setup from root directory
+- Complete setup from root directory
-- ✅ Example templates with Next.js
+- Example templates with Next.js
-- ✅ Video demonstration
+- Video demonstration
-- ✅ Deployment links in README
+- Deployment links in README

 See [BOUNTY_SUBMISSION.md](./BOUNTY_SUBMISSION.md) for detailed checklist.

 ---

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Please follow these steps:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (git checkout -b feature/amazing-feature)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (git commit -m 'Add amazing feature')
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (git push origin feature/amazing-feature)
 5. Open a Pull Request

 ---

-## 📄 License
+## License

 MIT License - see [LICENSE](./LICENSE) for details.

 ---

-## 🙏 Acknowledgments
+## Acknowledgments

-- **Zama** for creating fhEVM and hosting this bounty
+- Zama for creating fhEVM and hosting this bounty
-- **wagmi** and **RainbowKit** for API design inspiration
+- wagmi and RainbowKit for API design inspiration
-- **Next.js** team for the excellent framework
+- Next.js team for the excellent framework
-- **Community** for feedback and support
+- Community for feedback and support

 ---

-## 📞 Support
+## Support

 For questions and support:
 - Open an issue on GitHub